CLICK ON ANY IMAGE FOR HIGH-RES VERSION

 In 2011, Williams was appointed to the Oregon Arts Commission and in her role as a state-wide arts commissioner and advocate, worked to broaden access in the arts and help arts and philanthropic organizations operationalize their goals to become more diverse and inclusive.

 Raised in Detroit, Michigan and Madrid, Spain, Crystal Williams holds degrees from New York University and Cornell University.
-She was on faculty at Reed College in Portland, Oregon for thirteen years before moving in Fall 2013 to Bates College where she is a Professor of English and a senior administrator.
+She was on faculty at Reed College in Portland, Oregon for thirteen years before moving in Fall 2013 to Bates College where she was a Professor of English and a senior administrator.
+In late 2017 she joined Boston University as its inaugural senior diversity officer, where she is also a Professor of English.

 Advocate & Advisor